rfrey2009/shareasale-tracker/readme.txt

 g.
 If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
 Make sure to choose a coupon description.

 == Changelog ==

+= 1.3.8 =
+* Small improvement for Merchants who have variable product types that later change back to simple product types, and the past child variations are not automatically trashed by WooCommerce as expected.
+These will be excluded from generated ShareASale product datafeed files.

 = 1.3.7 =
 * Small improvement to variation SKU tracking in advanced analytics "add to cart" events.